gonza593/STT465/HW4.md

-# HW4: Mixed effecst linear models
+# HW4: Mixed effects linear models

 **Due**: Monday Nov.
-22nd before class (printed copy at my mailbox).
+22nd before class (printed copy at the class or earlier in my mailbox).

+*Note*:
+    - For all the problems use at least 3500 iterations and 500 for burn in.
+    - You can get most of the code needed for the HW from Examples 1, 2 and 3 of this [entry](https://github.com/gdlc/STT465/blob/master/mixedEffects.md).
+Some additional modifications are needed, but the core of the code needed is there.

 **Problem 1**.
-Using the mice data set fit a linear regression of BMI on an intercept plus cage effects.
-Througout the problem use 2200 iterations and a burn-in of 200.

-1.1.
-Fit the model to the entire data set and report for the error variance and the variance of cage effects: (i) trace and density plot
-(i) estimated posterior means, SD and 95% credibility regions, (iii) estimated effective number of samples.

-1.2.
-Conduct a 5-fold cross-validation with assigment of individuals within cage to folds.
-Report for each fold the training and testing correlation.

-**Problem 2** Repeat the analysis of question 1 using both cages and SNPs as predictors.
-Estimate a variance specific to cage and one specific to SNPs.

-2.1.
-Report the same items requested in 1.1 including in this case the variance of SNP effects as well.
+Compare goodness of fit and prediction accuracy of OLS and Bayesian regression.

+Compute the correlation between predictions and observations in training and testing data sets using 30 training-testing partitions.
+Report: (i) a plot with training correlation for OLS versus training correlation for the Bayesian model and a 45-degree line added. (ii) the same plot with testing correlation, (iii)  a table with mean training and testing correlation per method and the proportion of times (over training-testing partitions) where the Bayesian gave higher correlation in each of the sets. (iv) Summarize your findings in 1 paragraph.

+**Problem 2** Comparison of models based on cage versus models based on cage and molecular markers.

-2.2.
-Conduct the same analysis and report the same items requested in 1.2 for the model using both cage and SNPs as effect.s
+Repeat the analysis done in Problem 1 taking as the two models being compared a Bayesian model with cage as predictors and one with cage and SNPs as predictors.

-**3** Summarize your conclusions.
-Does adding SNP improve the model?
-Why yes, why not?